 North Weld County Water District (NWCWD) is changing the way rates are calculated.
 These changes provide the necessary revenue to pay for the increasing costs of infrastructure maintenance and water purchases.
 To ease the changes to customers, NWCWD will make the transition to the new calculation model over time.

-The first public meeting was well attended and many good questions were posed by the attendees.
-The information sheet from the meeting can be found here.
+The first and second public meetings were well attended and many good questions were posed by the attendees.
+The information sheet from the meetings can be found here and the slides here.

-The model and anticipated rate changes will be discussed at an upcoming public meeting to be held on October 21 at 1:00 p.m.
+The model and anticipated rate changes will be discussed at an additional upcoming public meeting to be held on October 28 at 6:00 p.m.

 The meeting will take place at the NWCWD offices located at 32825 CR 39 in Lucerne.
 The District will share the rate proposal for 2020 and the specifics how this new rate model will impact average households.